Conflict of Interests

 3. Employees who violate outside employment requirements detailed in Section II.
 A. 4 by not obtaining prior written approval from their supervisor and other institutional officers as required in this policy regarding outside interests may be required to take annual leave equivalent to the amount of unapproved time used for outside employment, repay the University for time paid but used on outside employment, or otherwise disciplined by the University.

-B. Penalties and Remedies- Federally Funded Research (Section II.F)
+B. Penalties and Remedies- Externally Funded Research (Section II.F)

 Failure to comply with Section II.F will result in the following consequences and may result in the imposition of other sanctions under established university procedures: